lawrenceting/lawrenceting.github.io/preview/2014-04-25-ExpressCard-USB.md

 Date: 2014-04-25 08:41
 ---

 Notice how the original USB ports are blocked.
-An ExpressCard USB will solve the problem.
+Add additionally USB ports with an ExpressCard USB.
 You can get one cheaply on eBay or Amazon at around $10.
-No need to worry about an enormous USB device blocking the USB ports again.

 ![alt text](ExpressCard-USB-Blocked.jpg "ExpressCard USB Exhausted")

 ![alt text](ExpressCard-USB.jpg "ExpressCard USB Exhausted")

-My MacBook Pro does not readily support the ExpressCard.
-You must download 3rd party drivers.
+My MacBook Pro (late 2008) does not readily support the ExpressCard.
+You have to download 3rd party drivers.

 **Requirements:**